The 8 Best Paint Colors for Studying & Learning

 slate blue home office

-It’s best to have a calming and neutral color on the walls, like this sky blue (try Lost At Sea).
+It’s best to have a calming and neutral color on the walls, like this sky blue.
+Try a balanced, slightly muted version like Sherwin-Williams Sleepy Blue.
 This color is tranquilizing and creates a sense of well-being.
 To keep the room from becoming so soothing it causes naps, add a splash of color with furniture.
-Color is used in smaller amounts on furniture, so it doesn’t have the same overstimulating effect as bright colors on walls.

 Get A Quote For Your Paint Project